Sydney Devine

-Sydney Devine (11 January 1940 – 13 February 2021) was a Scottish singer.
+Sydney Devine (11 January 1940 – 13 February 2021) was a Scottish singer and whistler.
 He sold 15 million albums during his career, reached the UK's top 20 albums chart and was part of the White Heather Club troupe.
+He was called the Scottish Ronnie Ronalde.

 Life and career

 Devine was born in Bellside, a settlement near the village of Cleland, North Lanarkshire, in January 1940.

-Known for his charismatic personality, distinctive singing style and rhinestone-encrusted stage suits, Sydney first achieved a measure of fame as a boy through an extraordinary ability to reproduce bird calls.
+His father was a miner while his stay at home mother, nicknamed "Old Nellie" taught Sydney how to whistle as a boy, a hobby he loved.
+Sydney first achieved a measure of fame as a boy through his whistling, including his extraordinary ability to reproduce bird calls.
 This was noticed by the tenor Robert Wilson, who invited Devine to whistle during the recording of "Cottage By The Lea".

+Known for his charismatic personality, distinctive singing style and rhinestone-encrusted stage suits.
 He went on to perform his bird whistling set in various venues, including the London Hippodrome as part of the revue "Wild Grows The Heather".

 When the theatre run of Wild Grows The Heather finished, he reunited with Wilson in his "White Heather Group" troupe.

 In 1957, after entering a Daily Record-sponsored competition to find "Scotland's Tommy Steele" Devine finished second and toured Scotland with the winner, Alex Harvey, later the frontman of his own band.

 Whilst with the "White Heather Group" Sydney introduced Rock and Roll to his act and became known, for a short while, as the "Tartan Rocker".